wp-slimstat/wp-slimstat/readme.txt

 * [Fix] When the plugin was network activated on a group of existing blogs, the tables used to store all the records were not initialized as expected, under given circumstances.
 * [Fix] A bug was affecting certain shortcodes when PHP 7.2 was enabled (thank you, Peter).
 * [Fix] Emptying one of the settings and saving did not produce the desired effect.

-= 4.8.6.2 =
-* [Update] We tweaked the SQL query to retrieve 'recent' results, and added a GROUP BY clause to remove duplicates.
-This might affect some custom reports you might have created, so please don't hesitate to contact us if you have any question or experience any issues.
-* [Fix] The button to delete all the records from the database was not working as expected (thank you, [Softfully](https://wordpress.org/support/topic/delete-all-records-doesnt-work/)).

-= 4.8.6.1 =
-* [Fix] A regression bug was introduced in 4.8.6, affecting some of the shortcodes and reports.

-= 4.8.6 =
-* [New] Slimstat can now track most WordPress redirects and mark them with the appropriate content type.
-* [Update] The GDPR compliance through third-party tools is now more flexible and allows admins to specify name/value pairs so that the cookie must CONTAIN the given string.
-* [Update] Simplified code that manages the sidebar menu.
-* [Update] Reorganized code that manages the plugin options.
-* [Update] Rewrote the portion of code that manages tracker errors, which are now saved in a separate field in the database.
-* [Update] Reintroduced feature to hide certain report pages when no reports are assigned to them.
-* [Update] Decrease the number of database requests needed to record a new pageview.
-* [Fix] Entries with a trailing slash and ones without were being listed as separate in Top Web Pages.
-* [Fix] Typo in one of the conditions definining the Top Bots report.